rupasree28/endee/bughelperai/README.md

 This reflects modern RAG-style retrieval architectures used in real AI systems.

 🏗️ System Architecture
 <img width="305" height="263" alt="image" src="https://github.com/user-attachments/assets/6f500e2d-41fb-4220-8897-08397c6a974a" />

-he project demonstrates a vector retrieval workflow, and Endee is used as the base repository.
+The project demonstrates a vector retrieval workflow, and Endee is used as the base repository.
 The system is designed to integrate with vector databases like Endee for scalable retrieval.

 ⚙️ Tech Stack
 Component	Technology